imhassla/openvpn-access-bot/README.md

 ./openvpn-install.sh
 ```

-You need to run the script as root and have the TUN module enabled.

-The first time you run it, you'll have to follow the assistant and answer a few questions to setup your VPN server.
+You need to run the script as root and have the TUN module enabled, you'll have to follow the assistant and answer a few questions to setup your VPN server.

 Clone repo and install dependencies:
 - `git clone https://github.com/imhassla/openvpn-access-bot.git`